samizdatco/skia-canvas/docs/api/context.md

 #### `line`
 If set to a positive number, the path will be stroked rather than filled and the `line` value will set the width of the stroke.

+#### `cap`

+By default, stroked lines in the pattern will be drawn with blunt line caps.
+The `cap` argument can be set to any valid [lineCap][lineCap] string to change this style.
+If the `line` argument isn't also included, the `cap` setting will have no effect since the pattern will be filled rather than stroked.

 #### `color`
 By default the texture will be drawn in black (filled if `line` is undefined, stroked otherwise).
 The `color` argument can be set to a string defining the stroke/fill color to be used instead.